Image

 What is a DUI in Maries County, MO?

-You could be arrested for a DWI in Missouri for a number of reasons.
-Under Missouri law, it is illegal to drive while intoxicated, including but not limited to driving under the influence of alcohol.
-Though DWI arrests are often accusations of driving drunk, you can also be arrested for a DWI due to allegedly driving a vehicle while impaired by another psychoactive drug.
+A police officer may arrest someone for a DWI in Missouri for a long list of reasons.
+Under Missouri law, it is illegal to drive while intoxicated, and that covers more than just driving under the influence of alcohol.
+While many DWI arrests in Missouri are done based on accusations of driving drunk, you can also be arrested for a DWI due to allegedly operating a vehicle while impaired by another mind-altering drug.

-The DWI law in Missouri criminalizes not only drinking and driving, but also driving while impared by intoxicating substances that impair skills necessary to driving including motor skills, reaction time and decision making.
-That means that a police officer can arrest you if they suspect that you are impaired, including due to ingesting marijuana or even narcotics or pharmaceuticals like opiates.
+The DWI law in Missouri criminalizes not only drinking and driving, but also driving while impared by drugs that impair your consciousness or motor skills.
+That means that you can be subject to arrest if a police officer believes that you are impaired, including due to ingesting marijuana or even narcotics or pharmaceuticals like opiates.

-If you were arrested for driving while intoxicated in Missouri, reach out to a DUI attorney near you as soon as possible.
+If you or a family member have been arrested for driving under the influence in Missouri, contact a DUI attorney near you right away.
 Chris Combs of Combs Waterkotte is a skilled Maries County-based DUI attorney near you.
-For a trustworthy DUI attorney near you, call (314) 900-HELP.
+When you need a DUI attorney near you whom you can trust, call (314) 900-HELP.

-DUI Stops and Arrests in Maries County, MO
+Getting Stopped or Arrested for a DUI in Maries County, MO

-It is critical that you know your rights lest you are stopped for operating a vehicle while under the influence.
-Speak to an experienced Maries County, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to understand your rights and what to do if an officer ever stops you while you are operating a vehicle in Missouri.
-And if you have already gone through being pulled over and arrested for intoxicated driving, our outstanding Maries County, MO defense attorneys will protect your rights and freedoms.
+It is critical that you know your rights lest you are stopped for operating a vehicle while intoxicated.
+Speak to an experienced Maries County, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to learn about your rights and what to do if an officer ever stops you while you are operating a vehicle in Missouri.
+And if you were already subjected to being pulled over and arrested for intoxicated driving, our outstanding Maries County, MO defense lawyers will fight for your freedom and justice.

 DUI Traffic Stops in Maries County, MO

-A police officer is not permitted to stop you unless there is reasonable suspicion that you are breaking the law by driving while intoxicated meet the more stringent burden of probable cause before they can arrest you for a DWI.
+A police officer is not able to lawfully stop you unless they can identify reasonable suspicion that you are breaking the law by driving while intoxicated meet the higher burden of probable cause in order to actually arrest you for a DWI.

-If you believe that you were unlawfully stopped or arrested for your Maries County, MO DWI, reach out to a DUI attorney near you as soon as possible.
-If you were stopped by an officer without giving them reasonable suspicion, even if they have proof that you were driving drunk, a DUI attorney near Maries County, MO can fight to get the prosecutor to dismiss your case so you can move forward in your life.
+If you suspect that you were unlawfully stopped for or accused of your Maries County, MO DWI, reach out to a DUI attorney near you at your earliest opportunity.
+If you were stopped by an officer without giving them reasonable suspicion, even if they have proof that you were driving under the influence, turn to a DUI attorney near you in Maries County, MO who can fight to get the prosecutor to dismiss your case so you can put this behind you and be free.

 Sobriety Tests for DUIs in Maries County, MO

-If a law officer stops you under suspicion of inhebriated driving, they will want to obtain proof to show that you are intoxicated.
+If a law officer stops you under suspicion of drunk or drugged driving, they will want to obtain proof to show that you are intoxicated.
 There are two types of tests Maries County, MO police officers typically use in traffic stops for driving under the influence: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)

-When police officers stop drivers in Maries County MO for drunk driving or driving under the influence, chemical tests are often used as evidence to prove that the driver had ingested drugs or alcohol.
-There are a few different types of chemical tests using bodily samples from blood to breath to saliva to urine that check for the presence and concentration of substances like alcohol.
+In Maries County, MO stops for driving while intoxicated, chemical tests are often used as evidence to prove that the driver had ingested drugs or alcohol.
+Chemical tests include tests of the bodily samples from blood to breath to saliva to urine that are meant to identify the presence of and/or measure the concentration of substances like alcohol.

-Like most US states, Missouri has what is known as an implied consent law, via which, as a Maries County, MO driver or driver anywhere in Missouri, you automatically agree to submit to chemical sobriety tests just by getting behind the wheel.
-A smart DUI attorney near you will counsel you to know that you can refuse to submit to a chemical test like a breathalyzer, but refusal can carry a criminal charge in itself.
+Each state has its own laws and many, including Missouri have in place an implied consent law, via which, as a Maries County, MO driver or driver anywhere in Missouri, you automatically agree to participate in chemical sobriety tests just by getting behind the wheel.
+A smart DUI attorney near you will tell you that you can refuse to submit to a breathalyzer, but refusal can carry a criminal charge in itself.
 You cannot be physically forced to take the test.

-If you already did a breathalyzer test, consult an exemplary Maries County, MO DUI attorney near you to discuss your defense and how they can help you.
-As your Maries County, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to examine if the breathalyzer or other test was performed as according to law and whether it is or is not admissible in court.
+If you do take a breathalyzer test, consult an exemplary Maries County, MO DUI attorney near you to discuss your defense and how they can help you.
+As your Maries County, MO DUI attorney near you, Combs Waterkotte will investigate and scrutinize the details of your test to determine if the breathalyzer or other test was performed lawfully and whether it is or is not admissible in court.

 2. Field Sobriety Tests

-Field tests during a DWI traffic stop are subjective tests that are meant to determine whether you are impaired through a series of demonstrative tasks.
-The National Highway Traffic and Safety Administration has defined three standardized field tests police officers subject drivers to in Maries County, MO and all over the United States.
+Field tests are subjective tests sometimes used during a DWI stop that attempt to determine whether you are intoxicated through a series of demonstrative tasks.
+The National Highway Traffic and Safety Administration has specified three standardized field tests police officers subject drivers to in Maries County, MO and throughout the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction